joshtynjala/actionscript-3.0-developers-guide/files-and-data/storing-local-data/encrypted-local-storage.md

 <div>

 Note: In practice, setting `stronglyBound` to `true` does not add any additional data protection.
-A “malicious” user could still alter an application to gain access to items stored in the ELS.
+A "malicious" user could still alter an application to gain access to items stored in the ELS.
 Furthermore, data is protected from external, non-user threats just as strongly whether `stronglyBound` is set to `true` or `false`.
 For these reasons, setting `stronglyBound` to `true` is discouraged.